slee981/SparklingCorrelation/_posts/2020-12-20-build-a-neural-network.md

 It's important to remember that we pick the relevant functions.
 So, for example, if we use a variant of the mean square error cost (loss) function we find

-$$
+$$ %katex
 \begin{aligned}
 C &= \frac{1}{2}\sum_i (w_{Li} - y_i)^2  & \Leftarrow \text{Cost function} \\
 \textcolor{blue}{\frac{\partial C}{\partial w_{Li}}} &= \textcolor{blue}{w_{Li} - y_i} & \Leftarrow \text{Vector}
 \end{aligned}
 $$

-Note that when our target $y_i$ is a vector instead of a scalar (e.g. for a categorical problem), we often choose a method of aggregating the losses for each element of that vector.
+Note that when our target $$y_i$$ is a vector instead of a scalar (e.g. for a categorical problem), we often choose a method of aggregating the losses for each element of that vector.
 In the Google framework Tensorflow, for example, they call this a reduction.[^5] The main reason for this is that it simplifies the math and calculations significantly.
 This simplification only applies to the reported "cost" (loss) value itself, not the derivative, however, which can remain a vector.

 We can calculate the other necessary partial derivatives as well.

-$$
+$$ %katex
 \begin{aligned}
 w_L &= \sigma\big(\underbrace{A_L w_{L-1} + b_L}_{z_L} \big) \\
 &= \sigma(z_L ) \\ \\